The Ultimate Dog-Friendly Guide to Houston

 Alexander Deussen Park

-12303 Sonnier Street
+12303 Sonnier St.

-Alexander Deussen Park surrounds the South side of Lake Houston and features four trailheads for leashed exploration, as well as a fenced dog park for off-leash fun.
-The dog park is grassy and shaded, and features obstacles for extra energy exhaustion.
+Alexander Deussen Parkopens in new tab surrounds the South side of Lake Houston and features four trailheads for leashed exploration, as well as a fenced dog park for off-leash fun.
+The dog park is grassy and shaded and features obstacles for extra energy exhaustion.
 In other words, the Alexander Deussen Dog Park is a great place to help get your pup’s zoomies out.

 Johnny Steele Dog Park

-1800 Allen Parkway
+1800 Allen Pkwy.

 @buffalobayouopens in new tab